09/26/24

-Content Engagement Metrics: Finding the Right KPIs
+Content Engagement Metrics and the Best KPIs

 Using content engagement metrics to measure the success of content marketing programs isn’t a “want” for CMOs and social media managers.
 Knowing how to measure content marketing ROI is a need.